RobertHarper/pl-syntax/README.md

 PFPL judgment macros.

 See the documentation file for summary and usage.
-Defines integrated judgments for the statics and dynamics of languages as used in PFPL.
+This style defines  judgments for the statics and dynamics of languages as used in PFPL.